intel/xpumanager/docs/sphinx/xpu-smi/config.rst

    Set the GPU tile-level core frequency range in MHz.
 Provide the minimum and maximum frequencies separated by a comma.

+.. option:: --resetfrequencyrange

+   Reset the GPU core frequency range to the hardware default, that is the minimum hardware clock and the maximum non-overclock clock reported by the driver for the frequency domain.
+Applies to the tile selected by ``-t``, or to all tiles when ``-t`` is omitted.
+Cannot be combined with ``--frequencyrange``.

 .. option:: --powerlimit <watts>